lixinzoewang/LendingClub-Data-Analysis/README.md

 # LendingClub-Data-Analysis

 This is a group project for TAMU STAT656.
-The contributers include: HuitingSheng, Hua Zou and Lixin Wang(myself).
+The contributers include: Huiting Sheng, Hua Zou and Lixin Wang(myself).

 LendingClub is the world's largest peer-to-peer lending platform, headquartered in San Francisco, California.
 It is the first peer-to-peer lender to register its offerings as securities with the Securities and Exchange Commission (SEC), and to offer loan trading on a secondary market.